-- a) To stagger the replacement of Directors, the initial County Directors shall draw for terms, two of the initial County appointees shall serve for one (1) year terms and two of the initial County appointees shall serve for two (2) year terms. - b) The Webb County Commissioners shall initially appoint one (1) member residing in Precinct 1, one (1) member residing in Precinct 2, one (1) member residing in Precinct 3, and one (1) member residing in Precinct 4. - 3.
-The City of Laredo shall appoint four (4) Directors, each for two (2)-year terms. - a) To stagger the replacement of Directors, the initial City Directors shall draw for terms, two of the initial City appointees shall serve for one (1) year terms and two of the initial City appointees shall serve for two (2) year terms. - b) The City of Laredo shall initially appoint one (1) member residing in City Council Districts 1 or 2, one (1) member residing in City Council Districts 3 or 4, one (1) member residing in City Council Districts 5 or 6, and one (1) member residing in City Council Districts 7 or 8. - B. The terms of the initial Directors of the WC-CL RMA shall begin from the date the board is established through February 1 of the year in which the term of each initial Director expires. - C. Directors may be reappointed at the discretion of the entity which appointed them.
-No Director shall serve on the board for more than eight consecutive years. - D. Each initial Director shall serve until his or her successor has been duly appointed and qualified or until his or her death, resignation, or removal from office in accordance with these Bylaws.
+- a) To stagger the replacement of Directors, the initial County Directors shall draw for terms, two of the initial County appointees shall serve for one (1) year terms and two of the initial County appointees shall serve for two (2) year terms. - 3.
+The City of Laredo shall appoint four (4) Directors, each for two (2)-year terms. - a) To stagger the replacement of Directors, the initial City Directors shall draw for terms, two of the initial City appointees shall serve for one (1) year terms and two of the initial City appointees shall serve for two (2) year terms. - B. The terms of the initial Directors of the WC-CL RMA shall begin from the date the board is established through February 1 of the year in which the term of each initial Director expires. - C. Directors may be reappointed at the discretion of the entity which appointed them. - D. Each initial Director shall serve until his or her successor has been duly appointed and qualified or until his or her death, resignation, or removal from office in accordance with these Bylaws. - E. Directors may be reappointed at the discretion of the entity which appointed them.